 and the day designated (under subparagraph (x)) or on which the Bridging Event is deemed to occur (under subparagraph (y) or (z)), as appropriate, will be deemed to be an Early Termination Date for purposes of Section 6 of this Agreement.

-(d) If a Bridging Event occurs:
+(d) If a Bridging Event occurs, and unless the Non-defaulting Party gives notice to the Defaulting Party promptly upon the occurrence of the Bridging Event that these provisions will not apply:

 (i) an Event of Default (as defined in the relevant Bridged Agreement) (including any equivalent event giving the party that is the Non-defaulting Party under this Agreement the right to accelerate, terminate or cancel transactions) will be deemed to have occurred with respect to the party that is the Defaulting Party under this Agreement and in respect of all outstanding Bridged Transactions;

-(ii) the parties' delivery and payment obligations (and any other obligations they have under the relevant Bridged Agreement) in respect of any Bridged Transactions will be accelerated, terminated or cancelled, as the case may be, in accordance with the provisions of the relevant Bridged Agreement, but so that the acceleration, termination or cancellation will occur upon the occurrence or deemed occurrence of an Early Termination Date pursuant to this provision, and any relevant notices required to be given under the terms of the Bridged Agreement will be deemed to have been given with effect from the date such that the acceleration, termination or cancellation will occur on the Early Termination Date
+(ii) the parties' delivery and payment obligations (and any other obligations they have under the relevant Bridged Agreement) in respect of any Bridged Transactions will be accelerated, terminated or cancelled, as the case may be, in accordance with the provisions of the relevant Bridged Agreement, but (notwithstanding the provisions of the relevant Bridged Agreement) so that the acceleration, termination or cancellation will occur upon the occurrence or deemed occurrence of an Early Termination Date pursuant to this provision, and any relevant notices required to be given under the terms of the Bridged Agreement will be deemed to have been given with effect from the date such that the acceleration, termination or cancellation will occur on the Early Termination Date;

+(iii) notwithstanding the provisions of any relevant Bridged Agreement, any amounts due or which become due as a result of any acceleration, termination or cancellation of the parties' obligations under any Bridged Agreement will be payable on the day that the notice given under Section 6(d) of this Agreement is effective;

-(iii) each Bridged Agreement will be deemed to constitute a Terminated Transaction for purposes of this Agreement; and
+(iv) each Bridged Agreement will be deemed to constitute a Terminated Transaction for purposes of this Agreement; and

-(iv) for the avoidance of doubt, upon the acceleration, termination or cancellation of the parties' delivery and payment obligations (and any other obligations they have under the relevant Bridged Agreement) in respect of any Bridged Transactions, no further payments or deliveries will be required to be made in respect of those Bridged Transactions.
+(v) for the avoidance of doubt, upon the acceleration, termination or cancellation of the parties' delivery and payment obligations (and any other obligations they have under the relevant Bridged Agreement) in respect of any Bridged Transactions, no further payments or deliveries will be required to be made in respect of those Bridged Transactions.

 (e) For the avoidance of doubt, if Market Quotation is the applicable payment measure for purposes of Section 6(e), then the Market Quotation determined under Section 6(e) in relation to the Terminated Transaction constituted by a Bridged Agreement will be deemed to be zero, and, if Loss is the applicable payment measure for purposes of Section 6(e), then the Loss determined under Section 6(e) in relation to that Terminated Transaction will be limited to the sum of the Unpaid Amounts determined in respect of that Terminated Transaction.

-(f) Where this provision is inconsistent with the terms of any Bridged Agreement, this provision will prevail.
-In all other respects, the provisions of each Bridged Agreement will not be affected by this provision.
+(f) Where the provisions of this [clause] [(1)] are inconsistent with the terms of any Bridged Agreement, the provisions of this [clause] [(1)] will prevail.
+In all other respects, the provisions of each Bridged Agreement, including the existence (before the occurrence of a Bridging Event) of any right to accelerate, terminate or cancel the parties' obligations under any Bridged Agreement, will not be affected by this provision.

 (2) Amendment to Definition of Unpaid Amounts